tobiastimm/frontend-coding-first-steps/src/04/README.md

 </ol>
 ```

-To create nested lists, you simply need to add a list into another list.
+To create nested lists, you need to add a list to another list.

 ```html
 <ol>